harness/developer-hub/kb/cloud-cost-management/articles/best-practices/ec2-scheduled-stopping-tf.md

 You can read the [AWS provider documentation](https://registry.terraform.io/providers/hashicorp/aws/latest/docs) for all the ways to set up authentication.

-For the Harness provider, you can set the following enviornment variables:
+For the Harness provider, you can set the following environment variables:

 - `HARNESS_ACCOUNT_ID`: your harness account identifier
 - `HARNESS_PLATFORM_API_KEY`: a harness api key, with ccm:autostopping-rule:create